Skip to main content

 This course, cross-listed into American Studies from its home department in Women’s and Gender Studies, examines the lived practices, social meanings, and cultural representations of human sexuality.
 This introduction to the interdisciplinary field of sexuality studies samples a variety of intellectual approaches in examining sexuality as a source of personal and community identity and as contested political and ideological terrain.

-Fulfills Identities in Context for the University Undergraduate Core, and Electives credit for ASTD majors and minors.
+Fulfills Identities in Context for the University Undergraduate Core, and electives credit for ASTD majors and minors.

 Instructor: TBD